noir-neo/Grusonii/README.md

 # Grusonii

-Grusonii, a simple home robot that can greet you.
+Grusonii, a simple home robot that watch over you.

 ## Getting Started